Adding & managing items

 Description — a one-liner if you need it, e.g.

-- Condition — required.
+Set destinationinstead and you can pick a per-trip location from there. - Condition — required.
 See below.

 - Quantity — required, defaults to 1.
 See below.